jorenberg/legal/docs/README.md

 [Sequomics Corporation](http://sequomics.com/), is a startup innovative scientific and digital agency, based in the heart of Bangalore, Karnataka, India.

 We are very passionate about invention and innovation through Research and Discovery activity.
 Our involvement mainly in Algorithms, Data Science, Machine Learning, NLP, Predictive Analytics, Data Visualisation, Scientific Computing, as well as in Information & Technical Architecture, providing best software solutions through commitments.

+We are scientists, mathematicians, engineers, design thinkers and innovators; and working to bring innovations into the human life.